earthly/website/blog/_posts/2023-08-08-dx-three-ways.md

 To her, everything you need to know about Developer Experience can be traced back to Stripe.
 Stripe is a whole successful billion-dollar company based on the observation that the developer experience for payment processing was horrible and they could do better.

 Alice raves about how easy Stripe is to work with.
 She looks to Stripe as a model to emulate for elements like clear documentation, reusable code samples, and a straightforward onboarding process.
-Stripe helped demonstrate to the industry how valuable investing in developer experience can be.
+Stripe demonstrated to the industry the immense value of investing in developer experience.

 Alice has modeled some of Request Express's newest features after Stripe's developer-centric approach.
 She led her team to create interactive documentation with embedded code samples inspired by Stripe's docs.
 And she led a redesign of Request Express's onboarding flow to simplify the initial integration steps that had been pain points for developers.